phiamo/MopaBootstrapBundle/Resources/doc/install/1-getting-started.md

     }
     ```

-    1.4 BootstrapBundle, twitters bootstrap and automatic symlinking
+    1.4 BootstrapBundle, Twitter's Bootstrap and automatic symlinking

-    If you decided to let composer install twitters bootstrap, you might want to activate auto symlinking and checking, after composer update/install.
+    If you decided to let composer install Twitter's bootstrap, you might want to activate auto symlinking and checking, after composer update/install.
     So add this to your existing scripts section in your composer json:
     (recommended!)